ataylor89/unix_wisdom/shell.md

 The word shell often refers to the outermost layer of something.

 The user interface of an operating system can be thought of as its outermost layer.

+## What happens when I use Terminal?

+The operating system (Mac OS) has an event loop that listens for events like keypresses, trackpad activity, and mouse clicks.

+If any of these events are system-level events, the operating system handles these events.

+If the events are application-level events, and Terminal is the currently selected application, the operating system places these events in Terminal's event queue.

+Terminal has an event loop, just like the operating system, that listens for events in its event queue.

+When Terminal hears an event, it handles the event.

+When the return key is pressed, Terminal recognizes the end of a command, and parses the command.
+Terminal then passes the command to its underlying interpreter, bash or zsh, which produces output in response.

+Terminal displays this output on the screen.